yassato/AraAphidGWAS/manuscript/manuscript.md

 The plant size and flowering time were analyzed using LMMs that assumed Gaussian errors.
 The number of aphids i.e., the count response was analyzed using GLMMs with Poisson error structure and log link function.
 Paired positions of a mutant and wild type plant were incorporated as a random effect to consider spatial heterogeneity within a growth chamber environment.
-Analysis of deviance with $F$-test was used to test the significance of the mutant vs. wild type (df1 = 1) against phenotypic variation within the random effect of the paired positions (df2 = 10 pairs - 1 fixed effect = 9).
+An analysis of deviance with a $F$-test was used to test the significance of the mutant vs. wild type (df1 = 1) against phenotypic variation within the random effect of the paired positions (df2 = 10 pairs - 1 fixed effect = 9).
 All statistical analyses were performed using R version 4.0.3 [@Rcite].
 For LMM and GLMM, we used the lmer and glmer function implemented in the lme4 package [@lme4].